briantvedt/ItalianVerbs/README.md

 The core is written in Standard ML.
 The test harness makes use of the SML/NJ Library.

+# Test harness

+There is a test harness, which uses the [JSON database](https://github.com/ian-hamlin/verb-data) published by @ian-hamlin to generate test cases.

+I also plan to generate test cases using the [GLAFF-IT](http://redac.univ-tlse2.fr/lexiques/glaffit.html) database.

 # Limitations

 This project is still in its earliest stage, and currently only regular verbs,